-SIRWCD is positioned in Northern Palm Beach County as a strategic entity in the planning and management of water resources to the surrounding area.
-Approximately 12,500 acres of SIRWCD discharges in the Loxahatchee River Basin as shown in Figure 1, and therefore, as plans are being developed and implemented, the geographic location of the District is an element in any water management plan for the Loxahatchee River Basin.
+In addition to operating and maintaining its public infrastructure for the benefit of its landowners, the District is involved in several intergovernmental activities due to its location within Palm Beach County and the Loxahatchee River watershed.
+As shown is Figure 1, SIRWCD is positioned in Northern Palm Beach County as a strategic entity in the planning and management of water resources to the surrounding area.
+Approximately 12,500 acres of SIRWCD discharges to the Loxahatchee River Basin, and therefore, as plans are being developed and implemented, the geographic area of the District is an element in any water management plan for the Loxahatchee River Basin.